DevExpress-Examples/XAF_Security_E4908/XPO/ASP.NetCore/Blazor.ServerSide/Readme.md

 ## Step 4: Run and Test the App

-- Log in under 'User' with an empty password.
+- Log in a 'User' with an empty password.
   ![](/images/Blazor_LoginPage.png)

 - Note that secured data is displayed as '*******'.
   ![](/images/Blazor_ListView.png)

-- Press the Logout button and log in under 'Admin' to see all records.
+- Press the **Logout** button and log in as 'Admin' to see all the records.